CAST of main Characters in order of appearance:

 “Leave us some, you pig,” laughs Little Orchid cuddling beside him while grabbing a bun.

 “I don’t know whether to sing or sob,” says Grandma.

-“Don’t do either,” says Old Turtle, sounding harsher than he means to.
+“Don’t do either,” says Uncle, sounding harsher than no doubt he means to.
 “We have much to plan in a short time.
 Dragonfly must leave soon after sun up tomorrow.
-Where should he go? and what can we give him for the journey?”
+Where should he go?
+And what can we give him for the journey?”